-- We tested journals and other transactions and evaluated whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud. - We reviewed bank transactions throughout the year and since the year end for material and round sum amounts and evidenced these back to appropriate documentation and authorisation. - We reviewed the completeness and reasonableness of accounting estimates (in conjunction with work performed on the Technical Provisions noted earlier). - We checked the consistency and appropriateness of accounting policies and disclosures in the financial statements.
+- Using data analytical software, we identified higher risk transactions in the general ledger and substantiated them to underlying evidence.
+We are satisfied that the journals and general ledger transactions tested were complete and did not indicate any potential misstatements or indications of fraud. - We reviewed bank transactions throughout the year and since the year end for material and round sum amounts and evidenced these back to appropriate documentation and authorisation. - We reviewed the completeness and reasonableness of accounting estimates (in conjunction with work performed on the long term business provision noted earlier). - We checked the consistency and appropriateness of accounting policies and disclosures in the financial statements.